 Brooke Harrington, Brown University, Gary Alan Fine, Northwestern University, Evanston, IL

 Although small group research has been marginalized within sociology during the past decades, the authors argue that a focus on interaction arenas can contribute to a more complete analysis of social life.
-Specifically, the authors examine three central domains of sociological analysisculture, organizations, and the economyto demonstrate how a focus on the mesolevel of analysis allows for a merging of macrosociology and microsociology.
 The authors draw on the perspective of sociological miniaturism to provide a model for cross-level research.

 Status Groups and Collective Action -